1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 6.3.1.
 The Nominations and Elections Committee shall consist of the Board of Directors.

 6.3.2.
-Each year the Nominations and Elections Committee shall nominate candidates for officers and Directors of MARP for election by the members entitled to vote.
+Each year the Nominations and Elections Committee shall nominate candidates for Directors of MARP for election by the members entitled to vote.
 The Committee may extend to the membership a call for suggested nominations prior to its meeting to select nominees.
 The committee shall follow MARP policies, as adopted from time to time by the Board of Directors, relative to the selection of candidates.

 ARTICLE VII